 Biopsy Devices Market Top Players and Growth Strategies – Industry Report 2022

-According to research report the biopsy devices market is expected to reach USD 2.42 billion by 2022, at a CAGR of 6.8%.
+According to research report the biopsy devices market is expected to reach $2.42 billion by 2022, at a CAGR of 6.8%.

 The report analyzes the global biopsy devices market by product, guidance technique, application, end user, and region.
 Based on product, the global market is segmented into needle-based biopsy instruments, procedure trays, localization wires, and other products (forceps, markers, probes, punches, curettes, and sutures).
 In 2016, the needle-based biopsy instruments segment accounted for the largest share of global market mainly due to the increasing preference for minimally invasive surgeries and higher preference for needle-based biopsies over open surgical biopsies.